Viki, Tim, Dantes View, Death Valley Day Trip

 Zabriskie Point

-From Dantes View we drove back down to the valley floor.
+From Dante’s View we drove back down to the valley floor.
 We stopped at Zabriskie Point along the way.
-Zabriskie Point is where borax was mined and carried out 165 miles to Mojave by 20 mule teams from the years 1883 -1889.
-I still remember the 20 mule team borax soap ads from my childhood in the 1950s.
+Zabriskie Point is where borax was mined and carried out 165 miles to Mojave by 20 mule teams from the years 1883 – 1889.
+I still remember the 20 mule team borax soap ads from my childhood in the 1950’s.
 That was a very successful advertising campaign, which was unrelated to the original mining.

 Mesquite Flats Sand Dunes, Death Valle

-Mesquite Flat Sand Dunes, Death Valley
+Mesquite Flat Sand Dunes

 Death Valley Day Trip – Furnace Creek

 Furnace Creek is on the valley floor and the temperature was noticeably higher.
 We wandered through the Furnace Creek Inn, which is now called (the Oasis at Death Valley).
-The hotel is unusual hotel, because of its thick concrete walls which keep it cool.
+The hotel is unusual because of its thick concrete walls, which keep it cool.
 A tunnel from the basement leads to the visitor parking lot.
-The thick concrete in the hotel kept it very cool that day despite the 90 degree April weather.
+The thick concrete in the hotel kept it very comfortable despite the 90 degree April weather.
 Unfortunately there was no place to have an appetizer and look out over the lovely pool to the valley.
-Also, there was a legal required notice about a health hazard in the building that visitors could ask for further information about.
+Also, there was a legal notice about a health hazard in the building that visitors could ask for further information about.
 The other accommodation at Furnace Creek was at the Ranch nearby.
 Several campgrounds are available too, but I fail to understand why anyone would camp here at any time of year.

 Devil's Cornfield, Death Valley